-A single item like this can reduce your plastic waste exponentially!
+A single item like this one can reduce your plastic waste, exponentially!

 The truth is that a lot of people drink water in plastic bottles because they think the water its cleaner and better.

-But the truth is that the source of approximately 25% of bottled water is from the tap.
+But the source of approximately 25% of bottled water is from the tap.
 A lot of companies just filter and purify the tap water, and then sell it in plastic bottles.

-Instead of polluting the planet with plastic bottles AND harming your body, get a reusable water bottle.
+Instead of polluting the planet with plastic bottles, get a reusable water bottle.

 – Similar to the reusable containers, here you have to choose between:

 I would recommend the stainless steel because it’s durable, keeps the liquid cold for a very long time (or warm if you use it for coffee or tea!).

 If you crave for some beverage, try to find a product, that comes in a glass, and then reuse the bottle!
 Read below, for more about it!

 3: Reusable bag